klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/tracing.md

 -- | --
 4byteTracer | 4byteTracer searches for 4byte-identifiers, and collects them for post-processing.
-It collects the methods identifiers along with the size of the supplied data, so a reversed signature can be matched against the size of the data. callTracer | callTracer is a full-blown transaction tracer that extracts and reports all the internal calls made by a transaction, along with any useful information. evmdisTracer | evmdisTracer returns sufficient information from a trace to perform evmdis-style disassembly. noopTracer | noopTracer is just the barebone boilerplate code required from a JavaScript object to be usable as a transaction tracer. opcountTracer | opcountTracer is a sample tracer that just counts the number of instructions executed by the KLVM before the transaction terminated. prestateTracer | prestateTracer outputs sufficient information to create a local execution of the transaction from a custom assembled genesis block. revertTracer | revertTracer outputs the error string of REVERT.
-If the execution is not reverted, it outputs an empty string.
+It collects the methods identifiers along with the size of the supplied data, so a reversed signature can be matched against the size of the data. callTracer | callTracer is a full-blown transaction tracer that extracts and reports all the internal calls made by a transaction, along with any useful information. fastCallTracer | fastCallTracer is a Go-native version of callTracer.
+Since it is not executed on Javascript VM, it shows more than 10x speedup compared to callTracer.
+Please use fastCallTracer instead of callTracer if the performance is the matter of the first importance. evmdisTracer | evmdisTracer returns sufficient information from a trace to perform evmdis-style disassembly. noopTracer | noopTracer is just the barebone boilerplate code required from a JavaScript object to be usable as a transaction tracer. opcountTracer | opcountTracer is a sample tracer that just counts the number of instructions executed by the KLVM before the transaction terminated. prestateTracer | prestateTracer outputs sufficient information to create a local execution of the transaction from a custom assembled genesis block. revertTracer | revertTracer outputs the error string of REVERT.
+If the execution is not reverted, it outputs an empty string. unigramTracer | unigramTracer returns the number of occurrences of each opcode. bigramTracer | bigramTracer returns the number of occurrences of two consecutive opcodes. trigramTracer | trigramTracer returns the number of occurrences of three consecutive opcodes.

 **Example**